GitHub reusable workflows

 Note

 For public repositories, the analysis step uses the SONAR_TOKEN organization secret.
 For private repositories, you will need to create a repository secret with name SONAR_TOKEN (as private repositories cannot access the organization secret).
-The value of the secret is an API token that can be created in SonarCloud under the Security tab of the account settings.
+For more information on secrets, see GitHub secrets and tokens.